basilstotz/thymiosuite-setup/README.md

 ### Build the package

-Note: You do not need to build this package, just take the latest [release](https://github.com/basilstotz/thymiosuite-setup/releases).
+Note: You do not need to build the package, just take the latest [release](https://github.com/basilstotz/thymiosuite-setup/releases).

 ```
 $ git clone https://github.com/basilstotz/thymiosuite-setup.git
 $ cd tyhmiosuite-setup
 $ make
 ```
+What ironie: you need a deb to install a flatpak!